MileHacker Logo

 • Agree on a fixed price before starting any unmetered taxi or auto-rickshaw journey.

-• Stick to well-lit and inhabited areas, especially when walking after dark.
+• Stick to well-lit and populated areas, especially when walking after dark.

-• Self-driving is not commonly advised for foreign tourists due to local road conditions.
+• Self-driving is not commonly advised for tourists from other countries due to local road conditions.

 • Be prepared for crowded public transport during peak hours.